rukumagai/GSP-Traffic-Dataset/README.md

 ## Overview

-In this section, we show the characteristics of the graphs and signals of our dataset.
+In this section, we show the characteristics of the graphs and signals of our dataset.(The city list is available in [google spreadsheet](https://docs.google.com/spreadsheets/d/1wJ3MPm5TSh5eKkXRGtqZykiy-HV7anCL_F4yfKACNqo/edit?usp=sharing))

 The table below shows the statistics of the number of vertices and edges.
 |   | max | min | mean | median | std | meandegree |